Aether-1337/Live_Currency-/README.md

 # Live_Currency-

-A simple real time currency converter from GBP to Fiat currency
+A simple real time currency converter from GBP to Fiat